Input Convex Lipschitz Recurrent Neural Networks for Robust and Efficient Process Modeling and Optimization: Introduction

-In real-world applications, computational efficiency plays a pivotal role due to the imperative need for real-time decision-making, especially in critical engineering processes such as chemical process operations \cite{wang2023input}.
-We define computational efficiency as the speed at which computational tasks are completed within a given execution timeframe.
-An effective approach to achieve this efficiency is through the transformation from non-convex to convex structures.
-Convexity is a ubiquitous characteristic observed in various physical systems such as the potential energy function of a mass on a spring.
-Building upon nature-inspired design and extending its application to neural networks, Input Convex Neural Networks (ICNNs) is a class of neural network architectures intentionally crafted to maintain convexity in their output with respect to the input.
-Leveraging these models could be particularly advantageous in various engineering problems, notably in applications such as MPC, due to their inherent benefits especially in optimization.
-This concept was first introduced as Feedforward Neural Networks (FNN) \cite{amos2017input}, and subsequently extended to Recurrent Neural Networks (RNN) \cite{chen2018optimal}, and Long Short-Term Memory (LSTM) \cite{wang2023input}.
+In real-world applications, computational efficiency (for neural network-based optimization tasks) plays a pivotal role due to the imperative need for real-time decision-making, especially in critical engineering processes such as chemical process operations \citep{wang2025real}.
+We define computational efficiency as the speed at which computational tasks are completed within a given execution timeframe (in actual deployment to industrial engineering processes, the model is trained offline, and the costs associated with the training process are not a primary concern).
+An effective approach to achieving this efficiency is through the transformation from non-convex to convex structures.
+Convexity is a ubiquitous characteristic observed in various physical systems such as the potential energy function \citep{goldstein2002classical, taylor2005classical}, magnetic fields \citep{purcell1963electricity, griffiths2005introduction}, and general relativity \citep{hartle2003gravity}.

-Additionally, in real-world engineering applications, non-adversarial robustness plays a critical role due to the prevalent noise present in most real-world data, which significantly hampers neural network performance.
-Our definition of robustness aligns closely with the principles outlined by \cite{tan2024robust}.
+Additionally, in real-world engineering applications, robustness plays a critical role due to the prevalent noise present in most real-world data, which significantly hampers neural network performance.
+Our definition of robustness aligns closely with the principles outlined by \citep{tan2024robust}.
 Given the inherent noise in real-world process data, our goal is to improve neural networks by effectively learning from noisy training data for comprehensive end-to-end applications.
 Leveraging LNNs offers a potential solution to the robustness challenge.
-This concept was first introduced as FNN \cite{anil2019sorting}, and subsequently extended to RNN \cite{erichson2020lipschitz}, and Convolutional Neural Networks (CNN) \cite{serrurier2021achieving}.
 However, at this stage, the development of neural networks that address the above two challenges simultaneously remains an open question.
-It is important to note that the integration of ICNNs and FNNs presents a non-trivial challenge due to their interplay in the way that enforcing one property in the design of neural networks may compromise the other property.
+It is important to note that the integration of input convexity and Lipschitz continuity in a single neural network presents a non-trivial challenge due to their interplay in the way that enforcing one property in the design of neural networks may compromise the other property.